- de novo Sequencing

 Advanced Bioinformatics Analysis

-- Target gene GO annotation and KEGG pathway analysis of miRNA
+- Target gene Gene Ontology (GO) annotation and KEGG pathway analysis of novel and known miRNA

 - Base editing analysis of miRNA